×

 How is a Dislocated Hip Diagnosed?

 Usually, a physician can visually inspect a patient and be reasonably confident that there is a hip dislocation when presented for an exam.
-However, the doctor will still perform a physical examination to check the patient and ensure that no other injuries are affecting the hip.
-In addition, imaging will likely be ordered and consists of an X-ray, a CT scan, or both to confirm the diagnosis and better understand the individual’s injury.
+However, the doctor will still perform a physical examination to check the patient’s hip and ensure that no other injuries are affecting the area.
+In addition, imaging tests will likely be ordered.
+An X-ray, CT scan, or both may be used to confirm the diagnosis and help the provider better understand the patient’s injury.
+From there, your doctor at Raleigh Orthopaedic will discuss potential treatment options with you.

-Hip dislocation is treated by the replacement of the femur head back into the socket of the pelvis.
-The individual may need surgery to correct the problem if imaging reveals bone fragments or torn tissues that may obstruct the joint from being placed in the normal position.
+Hip dislocation is treated by placing the femur head back into the socket of the pelvis.
+The individual may need surgery to correct the problem if imaging reveals bone fragments or torn tissues, as these may obstruct the joint from being placed back into the normal position.

 Nonsurgical Treatment

 Nonsurgical treatment is the option that will typically follow the reduction procedure.
-When proper reduction of the hip dislocation is achieved, the next step is imaging to ensure an appropriate position of bones, and then physical therapy may be prescribed.
-You will learn flexion and extension exercises and how to position your leg to encourage healing.
+When proper reduction of the hip dislocation is achieved, the next step is imaging to ensure an appropriate position of bones.
+From there, physical therapy may be prescribed.
+You will learn flexion and extension exercises and how to properly position your leg to encourage healing.

 Orthopedists consider surgery as the last resort when it comes to hip dislocation.
-However, surgery is most likely to be necessary when there are other injuries or if there is hip instability.
-It restores cartilage to surfaces and can, in some instances, require transfusion.
+However, surgery is most likely to be necessary when there are other injuries present or if there is hip instability.
+Surgery restores cartilage to surfaces and can, in some instances, require transfusion.
+When reduction of the hip is performed in an operating room, nerves and blood vessels can be treated at the same time.
+Surgery may also be required if the dislocation of your hip involves an artificial hip replacement.
+The implant may need to be reinforced or replaced again.

-Recovery, especially if surgery is needed, can take two to three months and may seem slow going at first.
-Limits on hip movement may be placed by the doctor as this will promote better healing and prevent further damage to the area.
+Recovery from hip dislocation, especially if surgery is needed, can take two to three months and may seem slow going at first.
+Limits on hip movement may be placed by your doctor, as this will promote better healing and prevent further damage to the area.
 Physical therapy is a must, and patients will need some support, like crutches, a walker, or a cane, for a fair amount of time following surgery.
-Normal activities can resume when your orthopedist gives the all-clear, anywhere from 6-10 weeks later.
+Normal activities can resume when your orthopedist gives the all-clear, anywhere from 6 to 10 weeks later.

 Leading Hip Care at Raleigh Orthopaedic

 Look no further than Raleigh Orthopaedic when you need comprehensive orthopedic care.
 Our hip specialists diagnose and treat a wide range of minor and complex hip injuries, including hip dislocation.
-Contact us today to schedule an appointment at one of our six convenient locations in Wake County, NC.
+We want to help you start living and moving more comfortably, whether you were injured on the sports field, on the job, or at home.
+Contact us today to schedule an appointment at one of our convenient clinic locations in Wake County, NC, or use our online appointment scheduling tool.
+We look forward to hearing from you and helping to get you on the road to recovery.